Gimbichu

-Gimbichu (Oromo: Gimbichuu) is a woreda in Oromia Region, Ethiopia.
-Part of the East Shewa Zone, Gimbichu is bordered on the south by Lome, on the southwest by Ada'a Chukala, on the northwest by the Amhara Region, and on the east by the Afar Region.
+Gimbichu (Oromo: Gimbichuu, Amharic: ግንቢቹ) is a woreda in Oromia Region, Ethiopia.
+Part of the East Shewa Zone, Gimbichu is bordered on the south by Lome, on the southwest by Ada'a Chukala, on the northwest by the Amhara Region, and on the north bordering North Shewa Zone.
 The administrative center is Chefe Donsa.

 Overview

 Most parts of this woreda are more than 2300 meters above sea level; Gara Bokan is the highest point.
 Rivers include Wedecha and Belbela, both tributaries of the Modjo.
 A survey of the land in Gimbichu shows that 37.6% is arable or cultivable, 14.2% pasture, 2.6% forest, and the remaining 45.6% is considered degraded or otherwise unusable.
 Lentils, chickpeas and fenugreek are important cash crops.

 Industry in the woreda includes 6 privately owned food processing centers employing a total of 14 people, as well as 9 wholesalers, 84 retailers and 117 service providers.
 There were 33 Farmers Associations with 11,177 members and 14 Farmers Service Cooperatives with 10,207 members.
 Gimbichu has 119 kilometers of dry-weather and 26 of all-weather road, for an average road density of 205 kilometers per 1000 square kilometers.
 About 6% of the rural, 100% of the urban and 11% of the total population has access to drinking water.